A boy overcomes bullies and name-calling to express his love of dance.

 Author David McMullin tells the tale with verve, and Robbie Cathro’s cartoon-like, retro-style illustrations are a colorful, swirling delight.
 Adult readers may wish to discuss with young ones what might make someone act like “The Mean,” though, just to make sure they understand the allegory (since the humans in the book are unfailingly supportive of Daniel, unlike what often happens in the real world, where the bullies have human faces).

-Self-confidence and community support are important tools for resilience in the face of bullying (though they may unfortunately not always be sufficient to stop such harassment), and this story will likely be helpful for young people who are facing similar challenges, as well as for others who want to support them.
+Self-confidence and community support are important tools for resilience in the face of bullying (though they may unfortunately not always be sufficient to stop such harassment), and this story may be helpful for young people who are facing similar challenges, as well as for others who want to support them.

 Daniel is White, with blue hair.
 The teacher who helps him is Black, and background characters have a variety of racial/ethnic identities.